 The lower pool is an adult oasis.
 Having strawberry daiquiris delivered directly to my lounge chair, I relaxed poolside with a book.
-We even ordered quesadillas at our lounge chairs for lunch.
+We even ordered quesadillas from our lounge chairs for lunch.

 For a more animated pool experience, hang out near the swim-up bar.
 The bartender at the swim-up bar was so friendly and even created a rainbow of colorful shots for us.

-Pro Tip: By the lower pool, you’ll also find a Jacuzzi, the bar and grill, and beach access.
+Pro Tip: By the lower pool, you’ll also find a Jacuzzi, a bar and grill, and beach access.
 It’s also a fantastic spot to watch the sunset.

 We took a short walk on the beach one afternoon so I could dip my toes in the Pacific Ocean for the first time in my life.
-The beach is a bit rocky, so I didn’t find it very comfortable for walking barefoot.
+The beach is a bit rocky, so I didn’t find it very comfortable to walk barefoot.

 The resort has a section of lounge chairs set up on the beach, where a server delivers drinks to guests.
-The resort also has some water sport equipment available to rent.
+The resort also has some water-sports equipment available to rent.

-Though our dining experience at the resort’s restaurants had highs and lows, the restaurants never ceased to wow me with their decor and ambiance.
-Whimsical artwork mixed with a sleek, modern aesthetic, each restaurant had its own unique character.
+Though our dining experience at the resort’s restaurants had highs and lows, the Dreams Las Mareas restaurants never ceased to wow me with their décor and ambiance.
+With whimsical artwork mixed with a sleek, modern aesthetic, each restaurant had its own unique character.

-During our five-night stay, we ate five breakfasts, two lunches, five dinners, and a couple snacks on the resort.
+During our five-night stay, we ate five breakfasts, two lunches, five dinners, and a couple snacks at the resort.
 So, I’ve shared my full review of the resort’s restaurants in a separate post.

 Pro Tip: Make time to eat breakfast at the World Cafe.
 The buffet offerings are much more diverse than the in-room dining menu.
-We loved the omelette station and pastries!
+We loved the omelet station and pastries!